-Configure the mail server to enable the ztC Endurance system to send email when, for example, someone needs to reset a password or generate a test alert.
+Configure the mail server to enable the ztC Endurance system to send email when, for example, a user needs to reset a password, generate a test alert, or receive alerts via email (e-Alerts).

 To configure the mail server

 Note: If you change any mail-server settings, you must re-enter the mail-server password if authentication is enabled.